awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 IAM password policies can prevent the reuse of a given password by the same user\.

-Security Hub recommends that the password policy prevent the reuse of passwords\.
+CIS recommends that the password policy prevent the reuse of passwords\.
 Preventing password reuse increases account resiliency against brute force login attempts\.

 ### Remediation<a name="cis-1.10-remediation"></a>